 Joshua Louis Brand was born and raised near Detroit, Michigan.
 While attending the University of Michigan and Michigan State University College of Law he developed a deep love of the five-string banjo, a passion he followed to Music City.
-Shortly after his arrival Joshua linked up with another banjo playing lawyer (which only happens in Nashville) and began to learn to navigate the courthouses downtown.
+Shortly after his arrival Joshua linked up with another banjo playing lawyer and began to learn to navigate the courthouses downtown.

-Joshua’s practice is dedicated to representing individuals in a wide variety of legal matters.
-His early career was as a dedicated Criminal Defense attorney, and he has vigorously defended individuals accused of all manner of crimes–from DUI and Simple Possession to First Degree Murder.
-This representation often requires intense courtroom advocacy, and Joshua considers himself a trial lawyer first and foremost.
-As a graduate of the Tennessee Association of Criminal Defense Attorneys Trial College, he views the ability to tell a client’s story as one of the most important roles of an advocate.
+Josh’s practice is dedicated to representing individuals and businesses in a wide variety of legal matters.
+He cut his teeth in criminal courtrooms, defending individuals accused of everything from DUI and Simple Possession to First Degree Murder.
+This representation often requires purposeful courtroom advocacy, and Josh considers himself a trial lawyer first and foremost.
+As a graduate of the Tennessee Association of Criminal Defense Attorneys Trial College, he views the ability to tell a client’s story as one of the most important roles of a litigation attorney.
 This holistic approach to advocacy is present in all stages of a case, from the initial client meeting to the final closing argument.

 Joshua is licensed to practice in both State and Federal Court, and is familiar with courtrooms all over Middle Tennessee.
 He seeks to help individuals and business address their legal needs in a wide variety of matters.
 Service is the number one priority of the Brand Law Office, and Joshua seeks to tailor solutions to the individual needs of each and every individual client.